graphile/crystal/graphile-build/graphile-simplify-inflection/README.md

 `Post.userByAuthorId` becomes simply `Post.author`.

-**Adding this preset to your schema is almost certainly a breaking change, so do it before you ship anything!** This is the primary reason this isn't enabled by default in PostGraphile.
+**Adding this preset to your schema is almost certainly a breaking change, so do it before you ship anything!**

-_This preset is recommended for all PostGraphile users._
+**This preset is recommended for all PostGraphile users.** The main reason this preset is not enabled by default is because it increases the risk of conflicts where multiple relationships try and use the same field name.
+This can be avoided by careful use of naming conventions or by specifically tagging the conflicting relations with their preferred name.

 ## Customising